-As an entrepreneur, you may have run across the term "bonded and insured."
+As an entrepreneur, you may have come across the term "bonded and insured."
 If you find yourself going wondering what those terms mean, you’re in good company.

 We’re here to help.
 In this article, we'll cover: